algorithmiaio/api-docs/source/includes/_clients.md

 # Clients

-Our Algorithmia clients are available as libraries for you to use inside your project.
+Algorithmia clients are available as libraries for you to use inside your project.
-See the client-specific guides in the [Algorithmia Developer Center](http://developers.algorithmia.com).
+In addition to browsing the API specification to see language-specific usage for each API endpoint, client-specific guides are located in the [Algorithmia Developer Center](http://developers.algorithmia.com).

+This table provides links to various resources for each client:

 Client      |  DevCenter Guide   |  GitHub Repo  |  Language Docs  |  Package
 ----------- | -------- | ------------- | --------------- | -----------